-Social institutions, conservative cultural norms and statuary acts (e.g. Section 377A of the Penal Code of Singapore criminalises gay sex) continue to have a hold on sexual minorities, which oppress, alienate and discriminate against such individuals.
+Social institutions, conservative cultural norms and statuary acts (e.g. Section 377A of the Penal Code of Singapore criminalises gay sex) continue to have a hold on sexual minorities, which oppress, alienate and discriminate against such people.

 Commissioned by Action for AIDS Singapore/ gayhealth.sg.